PhilShishov/Software-University/TechFundamentals/README.md

 The course covers source control systems, **Git** and **GitHub** for team collaboration, understanding the basic **data types** in programming, extracting pieces of code into **methods** with parameters and return value, using the **debugger**to trace the program execution and find bugs, processing sequences of elements using **arrays** and **lists**, using  **collections**, working with matrices for processing tabular data, working with **dictionaries** to map keys to values, using **strings** for text processing, and the basics of working with **classes** and **objects**, using API classes and defining simple classes.

-## Exercises and labs.
+## Exercises and labs
-1. <a href="https://github.com/stefkavasileva/SoftUni-Software-Engineering/tree/master/Programmin%20Fundamentals/Homeworks%20and%20Labs/GitGitHubDebuggingSearching-Lab" > Git and GitHub </a>
+1. <a href="https://github.com/PhilShishov/Software-University/tree/master/TechFundamentals/Homeworks/02.%20DataTypesVariables_Lab" > Data Types Variables - Lab</a>
-2. <a href="https://github.com/stefkavasileva/SoftUni-Software-Engineering/tree/master/Programmin%20Fundamentals/Homeworks%20and%20Labs/GitGitHubDebuggingSearching-Exercises" > Git and GitHub-Exercises</a>
+2. <a href="https://github.com/PhilShishov/Software-University/tree/master/TechFundamentals/Homeworks/02.%20DataTypesVariables_Exercise" > Data Types Variables - Exercise </a>
 3. <a href="https://github.com/stefkavasileva/SoftUni-Software-Engineering/tree/master/Programmin%20Fundamentals/Homeworks%20and%20Labs/DataTypeAndVariables" > Data Types and Variables</a>
 4. <a href="https://github.com/stefkavasileva/SoftUni-Software-Engineering/tree/master/Programmin%20Fundamentals/Homeworks%20and%20Labs/DataTypesAndVariables-Exercises" > Data Types and Variables-Exercises</a>
 5. <a href="https://github.com/stefkavasileva/SoftUni-Software-Engineering/tree/master/Programmin%20Fundamentals/Homeworks%20and%20Labs/MethodsAndDebugging" > Methods.
 Debugging and Troubleshooting Code </a>